 Behind the lighthouse there is a basilica, which used to be a temple to the goddess Minerva, though it is said that Saint Peter christianised it during a pilgrimage to Rome.

-The natural swimming pool of Grotta della Poesia (Poetry Cave), instead, allows for more accessible dives of ‘just’ five metres.
-Among the many caves in the Eastern side, the Grotta della Zinzulusa (Zinzulusa Cave) is one of the most spectacular and it even hosts a nativity scene at Christmas time.
+The natural swimming pool of Grotta della Poesia (Poetry Cave) allows for more accessible dives of ‘just’ five metres.
+Among the many caves on the eastern side, the Grotta della Zinzulusa (Zinzulusa Cave) is one of the most spectacular and it even hosts a nativity scene at Christmas time.

-You’ll find that several beaches and towns in Salento are named after a tower (torre), such as Torre Lapillo, Torre Chianca, Torre Inserraglio, Torre dell’Orso, Torre Specchia Ruggeri.
-They were built in the 15th and 16th century when Salento was part of the Kingdom of Naples.
+You’ll find that several beaches and towns in Salento are named after a tower (torre), such as Torre Lapillo, Torre Chianca, Torre Inserraglio, Torre dell’Orso and Torre Specchia Ruggeri.
+They were built in the 15th and 16th centuries when Salento was part of the Kingdom of Naples.

 Another key destination on the Adriatic side is Otranto, a whitewashed town overlooking the azure sea.
 The historical centre is protected by Porta di Terra, a gate dating back to the Napoleonic era.
 The nearby Castro and Santa Cesarea are also worth a visit to enjoy the fishing village feel.

-Lecce is the largest town in Salento, home to the local university and main museums.
+The largest town in Salento, Lecce is home to the local university and main museums.
 It’s built in Baroque style with chalky stone that appears pinkish under the sun.

 You can find an amphitheatre in its main square, which was excavated around a century ago after a local researcher figured out the area had been erected on Roman ruins.
 Because they didn’t want to destroy the whole square, Piazza Sant’Oronzo, only half of the amphitheatre is visible below the ground level.

-The local cuisine in Salento combines pasta, fish, seafood, burrata (a type of mozzarella) and locally grown vegetables such as tomatoes, aubergines and olives.
+The local cuisine in Salento combines pasta, fish, seafood, burrata and locally grown vegetables such as tomatoes, aubergines and olives.